 Be an Ambassador

 Organized rides are really fun and there are obvious fitness benefits as well.
 If you want to keep these events alive and welcome by the host city, be a good ambassador for the event.
 Thank police and aid station support.
-Do your best not to impede traffic flow and gently encourage fellow riders to do the same.Search for a cycling event
+Do your best not to impede traffic flow and gently encourage fellow riders to do the same.century or cycling event